For the media

 To help, Dr. Sharma suggests setting gradually earlier bedtimes and wake-up times a week or two prior to the start of school.
 It's also important to follow these tips to help your teens and youngsters get a healthy night's sleep:

-Schedule morning activities that kids enjoy as an incentive to get out of bed before noon.
+Schedule morning activities that kids enjoy, such as playing a game or making a breakfast treat, as an incentive to get them out of bed.

 Discourage naps because midday sleeping can make it harder to get to bed at night.